‘Made in Heaven’ Is Not Subtle. And That’s Not a Bad Thing

 ‘Decoupled’ Tried to Satirize ‘Toxic’ Societal Norms, Ended Up Normalizing Them

-But, interestingly, it’s her experience of marginalization that allows her to empathize with the Dalit bride in a way no other cast member does.
+Interestingly, it’s Meher’s experience of marginalization that allows her to empathize with the Dalit bride in a way no other cast member does.
 This echoes the way Bulbul (played by Mona Singh) empathizes with the supermodel in an abusive relationship — doing her best to subtly suggest to her that she doesn’t deserve the abuse, despite being advised against interfering by Tara and Karan.
 Incidentally, the subtlety doesn’t have nearly the same impact as Bulbul speaking up to alert the bride’s parents that their would-be son-in-law has a history of abuse.

 Yes, the show is preachy.
 But just like the Brahmin groom who thought his fiancée was unnecessarily rocking the boat — because his privilege had blinded him to the degrees of oppressive microaggressions she was battling in front of his very eyes — it’s probably the already-converted who are more ruffled by the show’s preachiness.
-For those tirelessly fighting the same exhausting battles as many of the brides in the show, the high-intensity, big-budget emotional drama that Made in Heaven delivers, not only brings the promise of a handful of converts, if not too many, but also grants moments of unparalled emotional catharsis.
+For those tirelessly fighting the same exhausting battles as many of the brides in the show, the high-intensity, big-budget emotional drama that Made in Heaven delivers, not only brings the promise of, at least, a few converts, if not too many, but also grants moments of unparalleled emotional catharsis.

-Among its broader themes, yet another theme stands out — families can be bullies, too, and we don’t owe it to them to be forgiving just because we’re tied by blood and marital bonds, no matter how much the world attempts to guilt-trip us for standing up for ourselves and drawing boundaries.
-Simultaneously, unlike Karan’s mother who refused to respect his individuality, parents — like the mother of a lesbian bride, another of a child depressed by his parents’ separation, and Bulbul — can expose their vulnerabilities to their offsprings, parenting them by allowing them to confront the realities of the prejudiced world they were born into, instead of trying to shield them from it.
-Yet, the show does allow parents to live for themselves, too — perhaps, the only contribution of an episode featuring certain cast members of Netflix’s Fabulous Lives of Bollywood Lives that doesn’t match up to the compelling narrative of the rest of the series.
+Among its broader themes, yet another narrative stands out — families can be bullies, too, and we don’t owe it to them to be forgiving just because we’re tied by blood and marital bonds, no matter how much the world attempts to guilt-trip us for standing up for ourselves and drawing boundaries.
+This is indeed a much-needed divergence from movies like Baghban and Kabhi Khushi Kabhie Gham that glorify parents simply because they procreated.
+Meanwhile, unlike Karan’s mother who refused to respect his individuality, parents — like the mother of a lesbian bride, another of a child depressed by his parents’ separation, and Bulbul — can expose their vulnerabilities to their offsprings, parenting them by allowing them to confront the realities of the prejudiced world they were born into, instead of trying to shield them from it.
+Yet, the show does allow parents to live for themselves, too — perhaps, the only contribution of an episode, other than flipping the gendered notion of “gold-diggers,” that seemed more focused on featuring certain cast members of Netflix’s Fabulous Lives of Bollywood Lives, instead of matching up to the compelling narrative of the rest of the series.

-What is missing in this scathing commentary, though, is the story of how the friendship between the show’s leads, which forms the very soul of the show, came to be.
+What is missing in this scathing commentary, though, is the story of how the almost unconditional camaraderie between the show’s leads, which forms the very soul of Made in Heaven, came to be.
 While we’re yet to find out whether Made in Heaven will be renewed for another season, if it does, that’ll certainly be an interesting story to unpack.